DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture2.md

 ### Margin mechanism
 The futures margin mechanism can be described as follows:
-- You post an initial margin into your margin account, which is a percent of the contract price K (per contract).
+- You post an initial margin into your margin account, which is a percent of the contract price $K$ (per contract).
 - Your position is marked to market on a daily basis, with daily gains (losses) credited to (debited from) your margin account.
 - There is a maintenance margin, usually less than the initial margin.
-- If your margin account falls below the maintenance margin, you get a margin call to top your account back up to the initial margin.
+- If your margin account falls below the maintenance margin, you get a margin call to top your account back up to the **initial margin**.
 - If you don’t pay it, the exchange closes out your position and your broker will likely “unfriend” you...
 - When closing out your position before maturity, your position is immediately marked-to-market using your closing-out price.